Ecdosis/Tree/README.md

 options recognised by the service.
 Not all drawgram options are configurable.

-The service runs on port 8091 in debug mode and in TOmcat on 8080.
+The service runs on port 8091 in debug mode and in Tomcat on 8080.

 ### Parameters
 docid -- required.
 This denotes the MVD in the cortex collection that